shipwright-io/cli/docs/shp_build_create.md

 ### Options

 ```
       --builder-credentials-secret string        name of the secret with builder-image pull credentials
       --builder-image string                     image employed during the building process
       --dockerfile string                        path to dockerfile relative to repository
   -e, --env stringArray                          specify a key-value pair for an environment variable to set for the build container (default [])
   -h, --help                                     help for create
       --output-credentials-secret string         name of the secret with builder-image pull credentials
       --output-image string                      image employed during the building process
       --output-image-annotation stringArray      specify a set of key-value pairs that correspond to annotations to set on the output image (default [])
       --output-image-label stringArray           specify a set of key-value pairs that correspond to labels to set on the output image (default [])
+      --retention-failed-limit uint              number of failed BuildRuns to be kept (default 65535)
+      --retention-succeeded-limit uint           number of succeeded BuildRuns to be kept (default 65535)
+      --retention-ttl-after-failed duration      duration to delete a failed BuildRun after completion
+      --retention-ttl-after-succeeded duration   duration to delete a succeeded BuildRun after completion
       --source-context-dir string                use a inner directory as context directory
       --source-credentials-secret string         name of the secret with git repository credentials
       --source-revision string                   git repository source revision
       --source-url string                        git repository source URL
       --strategy-apiversion string               kubernetes api-version of the build-strategy resource (default "v1alpha1")
       --strategy-kind string                     build-strategy kind (default "ClusterBuildStrategy")
       --strategy-name string                     build-strategy name (default "buildpacks-v3")
       --timeout duration                         build process timeout
 ```

 ### Options inherited from parent commands